warthog-network/Warthog/doc/API.md

  pinHeight | unsigned 32 bit integer | Signature includes block hash at this height nonceId   | unsigned 32 bit integer | To avoid double spend, there can only be one transaction with a specific (pinHeight,nonceId) pair.
-The same nonceId can be used for different pinHeight values toAddr    | string of length 48| The address that coins shall be transferred to amountE8  | unsigned 64 bit integer | Amount of coins to send multiplied by 10^8.
-For example to send one coin this value must be 100000000. feeE8  | unsigned 64 bit integer | Amount of coins to spend on transaction fees multiplied by 10^8.
+The same nonceId can be used for different pinHeight values toAddr    | string of length 48| The address that coins shall be transferred to amount (optional) | string | Amount of coins to send.
+Format must be string, non-scientific notation with at most 8 digits after comma.
+"1" or "1.00000000" are valid. amountE8 (optional) | unsigned 64 bit integer | Amount of coins to send multiplied by 10^8.
+For example to send one coin this value must be 100000000. fee (optional) | string | Amount of coins to spend on transaction fees.
+This value must be exactly representable value in a 16 bit encoding, see below. feeE8 (optional) | unsigned 64 bit integer | Amount of coins to spend on transaction fees multiplied by 10^8.
 For example to send one 0.00000001 coins this value must be 1.
-This value must be exactly representable value in a 16 bit encoding, see below. signature65| string of length 130 | hex-encoded 65 byte compact recoverable ECDSA signature in custom format, see below
+This value must be exactly representable value in a 16 bit encoding, see below. signature65| string of length 130 | hex-encoded 65 byte compact recoverable ECDSA signature in custom format, see below.

+**NOTE**:
+ - The transfer amount must be specified either via `amount` or via `amountE8`.
+ - The transaction fee must be specified either via `fee` or via `feeE8`.
+ - Miner fee must be exactly representable in a 16 bit encoding.

+#### Details on fees
+Fees are not subtracted from the amount sent in the transaction.
+The sender spends both, transfer amount and transaction fee, `toAddr` receives the transferred amount and the miner of the block including this transaction gets the transaction fee.

+For efficiency and compactness transaction fees are internally encoded as 2-byte floating-point numbers (16 bits), where the first 6 bits encode the exponent and the remaining 10 bits encode a 11 bit mantissa starting with an implicit 1.
+Of course not every 64 bit value can be encoded in 16 bits and only fee 64 bit values which are representable exactly in the 16 bits encoding are accepted.
+You can use the `/tools/encode16bit/from_e8/:feeE8` or `/tools/encode16bit/from_string/:feestring` endpoints to round an arbitrary 64-bit fee value to an accepted 64 bit value.

 #### How to specify the sender?
 The sender's address is recovered from the recoverable ECDSA signature `signature65`.
 It is implicitly specified by creating a signature with the corresponding private key.